 3 Ways to Manage Your Projects

-Learn the 3 best ways to manage your projects.
-Every Project Manager needs to manage their projects using these 3 best practice tips.
+Learn the best ways to manage your projects using these 3 practice tips from Jennifer Whitt, PMP.

 Hello.
 My name is Jennifer Whitt, Director of projectmanager.com.
 Hello.
 Welcome to our whiteboard session today on The Three Best Ways to Manage Your Project.
 This is the most common question that I get when people contact me, or people ask on a form out in our projectmanager.com community.

 So, people ask, “How can I manage my projects more effectively and more quickly?”
 So, I think the keyword is to organize.
 Organize your work, and these are the three things that I try to implement that helps me and also the people in our community.